express42/vagrant-foodshow/README.md

 All tunneling job performed by [Ngrok](http://ngrok.com) backend.
 Ngrok tunnel can operate in TCP and HTTP modes.
 In HTTP tunnel mode `ngrok` provides access to HTTP requests and response from server to help you analyze the traffic.
 In TCP mode you can tunnel any binary protocol like `ssh`, `postgresql` or whatever you want, but there is no introspection in TCP tunnel.

+## Vagrant-foodshow and vagrant-share

+Vagrant-foodshow unlike vagrnat-share an opensource product.
+Ngrok client and server part is also opensource.
+Ngrok server and server-side part of vagrant-share both available as SAAS solutions, but you can setup your own ngrok server for free.
+This is a good solution if you don't want send tunneled traffic through third-party servers.

 ## Installation

 ### Ngrok installation